bitpay/bitcore-node/README.md

 ^C (SIGINT) will call `StartShutdown()` in bitcoind on the node thread pool.

-## Documentation
+## Daemon Documentation

-- `bitcoind.start([options], [callback])` - Start the JavaScript Bitcoin node.
+- `daemon.start([options], [callback])` - Start the JavaScript Bitcoin node.
-- `bitcoind.getBlock(blockHash|blockHeight, callback)` - Get any block asynchronously by block hash or height as a node buffer.
+- `daemon.getBlock(blockHash|blockHeight, callback)` - Get any block asynchronously by block hash or height as a node buffer.
-- `bitcoind.getTransaction(txid, blockhash, callback)` - Get any tx asynchronously by reading it from disk.
+- `daemon.getTransaction(txid, blockhash, callback)` - Get any tx asynchronously by reading it from disk.
-- `bitcoind.log(message), bitcoind.info(message)` - Log to standard output.
+- `daemon.log(message), daemon.info(message)` - Log to standard output.
-- `bitcoind.error(message)` - Log to stderr.
+- `daemon.error(message)` - Log to stderr.
-- `bitcoind.close([callback])` - Stop the JavaScript bitcoin node safely, the callback will be called when bitcoind is closed.
+- `daemon.close([callback])` - Stop the JavaScript bitcoin node safely, the callback will be called when bitcoind is closed.
 This will also be done automatically on `process.exit`.
 It also takes the bitcoind node off the libuv event loop.
-If the bitcoind object is the only thing on the event loop.
+If the daemon object is the only thing on the event loop.
 Node will simply close.

 ## Building